 Being a good neighbor is part of American Flatbread’s mission.
 We wouldn’t be here without the strength and support of our community.

 American Flatbread restaurants regularly host what we call Benefit Bakes.
-These are evenings devoted not only to raising funds, but raising consciousness about community issues and individuals we feel deserve attention.
+These are evenings devoted not only to raising funds but to raising consciousness about community issues and individuals we feel deserve attention.
 We contribute a portion of the price of each flatbread sold during the evening of the Benefit Bake.

 Over the years, these evenings have benefited causes including: families left homeless by hurricane Katrina; Bear Witness, a local group of citizens concerned with preserving the habitat of New England bear populations; Project Gesundheit, a group of doctors and entertainers wishing to build a free hospital in North Carolina; and Organic Food for Public Schools, a movement to improve the quality and integrity of the food children eat in school lunch programs.